apapp45455/python_practice/README.md

 # python_practice

-# This is the place that save my homework from the lesson on Tibame.
+# This is the place that I save my homework from the lesson on Tibame.

+# Also, for practicing git bash.